SMAC-Group/course_intro_statistics/slides/chapter4_02.md

  ```

 ---
-You can also select variables by matching patterns in their names, for example selecting all variables thtat starts with `"dem"` (related to democratic institution) in that dataframe`.
+You can also select variables by matching patterns in their names.
+For example, you can select all variables that start with `"dem"` (related to democratic institution) in the considered dataframe.

 ```r